Finn10Plays/Finn-Supers/README.md

 # Finn-Supers
-Hello!
-This Repository Is For My Heropack, Finn Supers.
-If You Want To Use Any Sounds In This Repository,
+Some Sounds In This Repository Do Not Belong To Me.
-You Must Ask For My Permisson.